mikrostew/advent-of-code/2022/descriptions/day9.md

 s###..
 ```

-So, there are 13 positions the tail visited at least once.
+So, there are **`13`** positions the tail visited at least once.

-Simulate your complete hypothetical series of motions.
-How many positions does the tail of the rope visit at least once?
+Simulate your complete hypothetical series of motions. **How many positions does the tail of the rope visit at least once?**

-To begin, get your puzzle input.

 Your puzzle answer was `5683`.

-The first half of this puzzle is complete!
-It provides one gold star: *

 # --- Part Two ---